Yandex Cloud

 1. In the Service name field, enter the name of the OAuth application you are creating: My Tracker Workflow.

-2. Under Application platforms, select the Web services option and specify Redirect URI in the field that appears: https://oauth.yandex.com/verification_code.
+2. Under Application platforms, select the Web services option and specify the redirect URI in the field that appears: https://oauth.yandex.com/verification_code.

-3. Under Data access, in the Access name field, enter tracker:read and select the Read from tracker access.
+3. Under Data access, in the Access name field, enter tracker:read and select Read from tracker.

-The Read from tracker access will appear below in the list of application accesses.
+The Read from tracker option will appear below, in the application access list.

 Similarly, add the tracker:write access (Write to tracker).